 While I could spend all my holiday relaxing at my beautiful bungalow, Grecotel Casa Marron offers many places to unwind.
 Take a dip in one of the many pools for example.
 The most impressive being the pool the main building surrounded by palm trees and a huge modern version of a floating white Greek temple (see it pictured below).
 This pool has a separate kiddy pool.
 At night the ‘Greek temple’ changes into a romantic sitting corner.

 Besides the above pools near the main building, there is an indoor pool at the spa.
-Closer to our bungalow and located on a large grass field was our favorite pool.
+Closer to our bungalow and located on a large grass field was our favourite pool.
 This pool had a beautiful view over the sea, a shallow part to play or sit on and again a separate kids part.
 Although there were plenty of sunchairs directly around the pool, I loved sitting on the soft lounge chairs on the grass and watch the kids.
 Beach towels are provided for.

 Probably one of the best assets for a carefree holiday with young kids is the secluded pool at the quiet corner of the resort.
 This large baby pool is covered by tents for shade and surrounded by comfortable loungers for the parents.
 This pool is exclusively for the youngest ones making it safe for them to explore the water whilst their parents are watching over them.
 It has a great view so parents can actually enjoy and find some much-needed relaxation at the same time.
 Watching the strollers heading over to the baby pool in the early morning hours reminded me of those difficult first years when my kids would wake up before the crack of dawn.